 As you transition into the mid game, you should make use of Dragon synergies cards like Scalerider, Stormhammer and Rotnest Drake to ensure you can maintain control of the board, while the rest of your minions can do face damage to your opponent.

-After dealing moderate damage to your opponent with your early minions, you should use burst-damage tools like Lifedrinker and Leeroy Jenkins, in combination with your Hero Power, to deal the remaining points of damage to your opponent and close out the game.
+After dealing moderate damage to your opponent with your early minions, you should use start to focus direct damage sources like Stormhammer and Scalerider towards your opponent's face, in combination with your Hero Power, to deal the remaining points of damage to your opponent and close out the game.

 Against Aggro, you should look to get the maximum tempo in the early game to ensure you do not get overrun on the board.
 This will often include skipping your Hero Power with Phase Stalker to ensure you can develop an additional minion to fight for control of the board.
 Once in control of the board, you should be able to continue to control the board and chip away at your opponents health.